dbothwell/remote-linux-monitor/RemoteMonitor/README.md

     </div>
 	<div class="section">
 		<p>
 			To build a Remote Linux Monitor executable jar.
+Insure Maven is installed locally.
 Download and extract the source code zip file.
-Change directory to ./remote-linux-monitor-master/RemoteMonitor and run the command: "mvn package".
+Change directory to ./remote-linux-monitor-master/RemoteMonitor (The folder containing the pom.xml file) and run the command: "mvn package".
 The jar will be created in the target directory.
+Set the jar's permission's executable bit.
         </p>
 	</div>
 </body>